 - encoding "text" or "xml" or "json" or "yaml" if not specified, "text" is the default. - stat the statistic to print.
-See examples below. - reply a pointer which will be set to a buffer containing the formatted reply.
-All current formats return null-terminated C strings, but future formats may not; the caller should treat the buffer as binary unless the format is known.
-The buffer must later be freed by a call to VMGuestLib\StatFree(). - replySize a pointer which will receive the size of data in the buffer.
+See examples below. - reply a pointer to be set with a buffer containing the formatted reply.
+All current formats return nullterminated C strings, but future formats may not; the caller should treat the buffer as binary unless the format is known.
+The buffer must later be freed by a call to VMGuestLib\StatFree(). - replySize a pointer to receive the size of data in the buffer.